Jim-Fan/ncl/README.md

 Background
 ----------

-Naive command language (ncl) is a programming language base on a primitive machine with a handful of registers and a stack, both of which are 32-bit wide.
+Naive command language (ncl) is a programming language modelling a primitive register machine with a data stack, both of which are 32-bit wide.

-The major motivation is practising the use of GNU flex and bison.
+The major motivation is practising the use of GNU flex and bison for implementing interpreter.

 As ncl is extremely primitive and lacks most feature one would expect (e.g. nested math expression), it could be used as starting point for exploring implementation of various programming language